Frequently Asked Questions

 The Diamond Pipeline is a 20-inch crude oil pipeline that runs approximately 440 miles from Cushing, Okla. to Memphis, Tenn.

 Clearing and construction began in 2016.
-The project is projected to be complete in 2017.
+The project was completed in November 2017.

 Why do we need pipelines?